A switch may refer to any of the following:

 3. A switch is also a button or lever that can be switched to turn a device on or off.

 4. With a computer keyboard, a switch is what is beneath each key that gives the key a response when pressed.
 For example, a scissor-switch is a type of switch used with laptop computers.
-In the picture, is an example of a scissor-switch and how the key is compressed when pressed.
+The picture to the right is an example of a scissor-switch and how the key is compressed when pressed.

 6. When referring to the switches command, this command is loaded through config.sys and allows you to add and remove various functions of MS-DOS.
 See the switches command for further information about this command.